How to Do Payroll in Idaho: What Business Owners Need to Know

 Paying employees in Idaho is a much simpler process than you’ll find in many other states.
 There are no local taxes, no paid vacation requirements, and overtime and minimum wage requirements are in line with federal regulations.
 You will want to make sure that you are abreast of child labor laws and establish a pay frequency that’s in line with state requirements, but overall, processing payroll in Idaho is a pretty easy process.

-If you’re learning how to do payroll in Idaho on your own and want to avoid being penalized for making mistakes, consider using payroll software like Gusto.
-It calculates, files, and pays your payroll taxes, and if you incur an error due to a mistake Gusto makes, it’ll cover your fees.
+If you’re learning how to do payroll in Idaho on your own and want to avoid being penalized for making mistakes, consider using payroll software like QuickBooks Payroll.
+It calculates, files, and pays your payroll taxes, and if you incur an error due to a mistake QuickBooks Payroll makes, it’ll cover your fees.
 You can also use the software to pay your employees via direct deposit and offer benefits.
-Sign up today to start a 30-day free trial.
+Sign up today and get 50% off for three months.

 Step-by-Step Instructions to Running Payroll in Idaho

 Step 1: Set up your business as an employer.
 At the federal level, you need to apply for a federal employer identification number (EIN) and register for an account in the Electronic Federal Tax Payment System (EFTPS).

 Step 2: Register your business in Idaho.
 You can register your business online with the Idaho State Tax Commission (STC).
 You can expect to receive your Withholding Account Number and deposit schedule about 10 days after registering.
 Your Withholding Account Number is usually referred to as a “Permit Number” and will be nine digits in length.